yoelhor/evaluation/README.md

 To prevent disruptions due to expired certificates, Microsoft Entra ID sends email notifications 60, 30, and 7 days before a SAML certificate expires.

-### 1.3.3 Delegate app registration permissions
+#### 1.3.3 Delegate app registration permissions

 Microsoft Entra ID allows you to [delegate application](https://learn.microsoft.com/en-us/entra/identity/role-based-access-control/delegate-app-roles) creation and management permissions in several ways:

 - Assigning Application Owners: This method allows you to grant someone the ability to manage all aspects of Microsoft Entra configuration for a specific application.
 - Assigning built-in administrative roles like **Application Developer role** or custom role that grants broad application configuration permissions without access to other parts of Microsoft Entra external ID.

-### 1.3.4 Single sign-in
+### 1.4 Single sign-in

 Microsoft Entra external ID's single sign-on (SSO) allows users to sign in using one set of credentials to multiple application.
 Using SSO means a user doesn't have to sign in to every application they use.
 With SSO, users can access all needed applications without being required to authenticate using different credentials.

-#### 1.3.4.1 Keep me signed in (KMSI)
+#### 1.4.1 Keep me signed in (KMSI)

 When a user selects the "Stay signed in?" prompt during the sign-in process, a persistent authentication session is set allowing the user to remain signed in even after closing and reopening their browse.
 The KMSI setting can be enabled or disabled by administrators in the Microsoft Entra admin center.

-### 1.3.5 Single sign-out
+#### 1.4.1 Single sign-out

 When a user initiates a sign-out from an application (OpenID Connect and SAML) they are redirected to the Microsoft Entra logout endpoint.
 This ensures that the user's session is properly terminated both in the application and with Microsoft Entra ID.

 Microsoft Entra uses **front-channel** Logout to ensure that when a user signs out from one application, they are also signed out from all other applications that participated in the single sign-on session.
 OpenID Connect **back-channel** logout is currently not supported.

-### 1.3.6 Authentication library
+### 1.5 Authentication library

 [Microsoft Authentication Library (MSAL)](https://learn.microsoft.com/en-us/entra/identity-platform/msal-overview) enables application developers to authenticate users and obtain security tokens to access secured web APIs, including our own web APIs or Microsoft Graph.
 MSAL supports both **OpenID Connect** and **OAuth2** protocols and is compatible with various application architectures and platforms, such as .NET, JavaScript, Java, Python, Android, and iOS, making it versatile and suitable for a wide range of applications.

-### 1.3.7 Consent to application permissions
+### 1.6 Consent to application permissions

 Microsoft Entra External ID manages [user consent](https://learn.microsoft.com/en-us/entra/identity/enterprise-apps/user-admin-consent-overview) differently from Microsoft Entra ID for workforce, since it focuses primarily on secure and seamless authentication and authorization for external users.
 As a result, administrator consent is required.
 External users don't consent to application permissions.

-### 1.3.8 Terms of use policies
+### 1.7 Terms of use policies

+#### 1.7.1 Sign-up

 Microsoft Entra external ID allows you to add a [custom attribute](https://learn.microsoft.com/en-us/entra/external-id/customers/how-to-define-custom-attributes#configure-a-single-select-checkbox-checkboxsingleselect) (type of Boolean) to the sign-up page.
 Before completing the sign-up, users should read and accept your policies.
 For more information, learn how to collect user attributes during sign-up and configure a single-select checkbox.
+The text and the link to the policies can be localized.

+#### 1.7.2 Footer

-Using the [Company branding](https://learn.microsoft.com/en-us/entra/external-id/customers/how-to-customize-branding-customers#to-customize-the-logo-privacy-link-and-terms-of-use) you can add links to "Terms of Use" and "Privacy & Cookies".
-These links can be localized to direct users to the relevant policy document.
+Using the [company branding](https://learn.microsoft.com/en-us/entra/external-id/customers/how-to-customize-branding-customers#to-customize-the-logo-privacy-link-and-terms-of-use) you can add links to "Terms of Use" and "Privacy & Cookies".
+The text and the link to the policies can be localized.

-### 1.3.9 Security tokens
+### 1.8 Security tokens

-### 1.3.9.1 Token customization
+#### 1.8.1 Token customization

 Upon successful sign-in, users will be taken back to your application with a security token.
 These tokens (JWT and SAML) can be customized (per application), including: